Marty Jemison: Career

 Professional from 1994 to 2000, he was most known for being the US National Road Race Champion in 1999.
+He began his racing career with the amateur team Mi Duole Cycling in Salt Lake City.

 When he was a member of the U.S. Postal Service Pro Cycling Team, he participated in two Tours de France and was a teammate of Lance Armstrong.
 Marty started his Professional career with the Dutch-based WordPerfect team in 1994.

 He was selected by U.S. National Team at the UCI World Road Race Championships in 1994 and 1997.